Cynler/Casual-Guide-to-Cleaning/README.md

 Wet mopping should only be done after sweeping or other forms of removing dust, since the wet pads will clog quickly before being able to do their job.

 # Addition: Casual Guide to Roommate (Lite)
 Remember College Dorm rules?
 Clean the dishes.
 Take turns to buy toilet paper (Don't risk your life for it tho).
 Quiet Hours after 10 pm.
-For the love of whatever religion or god please clean the microwave regularly.
+Clean the microwave regularly.
+Rules are dumb, respecting them sounds hard, don't we all dream of not being bound by them growing up?

 Well congrats most of us are luckily not in college anymore.
 (One of us is an imposter.)
-But boy do those basic things haunt us, and will probably continue to haunt us until one of us move out to a fine single luxury housing.
+But boy do those basic things haunt us, and will probably continue to haunt us until one of us move out to a fine single luxury housing with a butler to serve your every whim.

 ## Sound Level
 For security our marching band steps and door slams ensures no robbers will appraoch this house.
 We need to upheld the proud tradition of being an upstairs neighbors of course!
 Stomp our feet to the beat of the drum, march towards a better future!

 Seriously tho, noise is relative, and all three of us are typically quiet unless there's visitors.
 So footsteps, when striking the ground **heel first**, can literaly shake the ground and everyone in the house can hear it with the door closed.
 Please watch this: https://www.youtube.com/watch?v=nH5VDhdhHyk

 Thank god we don't have downstairs neighbors.
-The landlord did just put the first floor out on rent.
+The landlord did just put the first floor out hoping someone will rent them.
 We don't live in Germany where the walls and floors are thick.
-In America we like our freedom with no privacy because our walls are literaly cardboard.
+In America we like our freedom with no privacy because our walls are literaly cardboard and our floors made of hollow waffles.

-To illustrate how bad the sound proofing of this house is.
-Any TV sound level above 20 can be heard clearly from every room of this floor except the bathroom with the fans turned on.
+To illustrate how bad the sound proofing of this house is, Any TV sound level above 20 can be heard clearly from every room of this floor except the bathroom with the fans turned on.

-## Things in house that is used constantly and it'll be kinda, really, super nice if all members contribute and check on them
+## Things in house that is used constantly and it'll be kinda, really, super nice if all members contribute to ensure they are stocked
 - Malden Trashbags
 - Paper Towels
 - Toilet Paper